 Almost everyone agrees that the KidCo straps get the job done (actually, so much so that many users complain they’re difficult to remove if/when the time comes).
 Parents love them for being inexpensive, effective, and easy to use.
 That said, these aren’t technically guaranteed against any specific weight (like the Hangman Anti-Tip Kit, above), and the materials are obviously less structurally reliable (plastic vs. steel, c’mon).

 You should also get special straps designed to hold TVs on top of TV stands. *You should anchor your television even if it’s standing on a piece of anchored furniture, btw.

-The QuakeHold!
-Universal Flat Screen Safety Straps get rave reviews; they work for flat screens up to 70” and 150 lbs.
+This one gets rave reviews.
+It works for flat TV screens up to 70” and 150 lbs.

 These are nice because they don’t require screws, and tons of users say their TVs have survived some pretty nasty earthquakes.